(Originally written March 2016, most recently updated March 28, 2020.)

 For people with mobility challenges or those

-dragging around enjoying the company of small children, this will be a huge benefit.
-For the rest of us, this is one more in a long list of activities that no longer require us to move.
+dragging around enjoying the company of small children, this will be a huge benefit, especially now that we’re all trying to practice social distancing.
+But keep in mind that this is one more in a long list of activities that no longer require us to move.
 Not necessarily a good thing.
 So if it actually saves you time, can you replace that big-box store walk with a sunshine and trees walk?

-Amazingly, they’ve managed to give the nutrition information, ingredient list and guiding star rating for each item, even food that would not normally have a food label, like fresh produce and meat.
-I’d love to see them incorporate that into the search feature, so people can hunt for the three-star crackers, for example.
+Amazingly, they’ve managed to give the nutrition information and ingredient list for most items, even food that would not normally have a food label, like fresh produce and meat.
+So if you want to dig a bit, you can even read labels while shopping.

 Another, quicker approach, is to narrow your search down to PC’s healthier store brand, Blue Menu, which is a quick way to find whole grain, lower-sodium, or lower-sugar packaged food: cereal, crackers, etc. But read the label just to be sure.

 This service is going to get busier and busier as we head into the coronavirus unknown.
 It isn’t perfect, but if it keeps the stores less crowded and provides a service for vulnerable people, I think it’s a win.